ai-cam/ai-cam.github.io/_blog_posts/breaking-down-barriers-to-medical-innovation-with-ai.md

 cover_image: /assets/images/uploads/accuray-5sdrgl2prnm-unsplash-1-.jpg
 alternative_image: ""
 ---
-Software as a Medical Device (SaMD) is software intended to perform a medical purpose, such as supporting diagnosis, monitoring or treatment, without being part of a hardware medical device.
+Software as a Medical Device (SaMD) is software intended to perform a medical purpose, such as supporting diagnosis, or monitoring a treatment, without being part of a hardware medical device.
 These innovations range from software that analyses CT images to help identify tumours to applications that interpret physiological measurements, such as heart rhythm.
 Around two dozen SaMD projects are currently being developed across the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust.

 However, for the innovators behind these tools, it’s not just the research that’s a challenge.
 Like other medical devices, SaMD must meet clear regulatory requirements.
 This normally requires controlled technical documentation demonstrating that the software has been designed and is safe to perform as intended.